If your child has a fever, it means their body temperature is above normal.

 - Make sure they don’t breathe in any vomit.

-- If the fit doesn’t stop within five minutes, call 111.
+- If the seizure doesn’t stop within five minutes, call 111.

-- Take your child to your doctor or Emergency Department when the fit has stopped.
+- Take your child to your doctor or Emergency Department when the seizure has stopped.

 Caring for your child with a fever